Updated July 31, 2023.

 “Any transition and change from an established routine can be stressful,” says One Medical pediatrician, Min Jie Lee, MD.
 “Kids have likely gotten comfortable with their routine in the summer, and having to transition to a new routine, classroom, teacher, and classmates can seem daunting and overwhelming.”

 While Lee says this time of year can be especially stressful for incoming kindergarteners who have a strong parental attachment and separation anxiety, some degree of back-to-school anxiety is super common in any school-aged children — even in those who are excited to go back, see friends, and participate in activities.
-And of course, it’s impossible to discount the impact two-plus years of a pandemic may have had on kids and parents who grew accustomed to a specific type of schooling.
-“Anxiety can be heightened if they are coming back to school from virtual learning or home-schooling or are starting at a new school,” Lee says.

 The good news is, back-to-school anxiety is just a temporary bump in the road for most kids (and parents!) and tends to fade away as everyone becomes accustomed to the new routine.
 That said, if your child’s anxiety and resistance to school persists beyond the first couple weeks of school or it affects daily activities (think: prolonged school drop offs, missed school days, etc.) and participation in school, it’s time to talk to their doctor or mental health professional.
 With that in mind, if you and your child are coping with some run-of-the-mill new-school-year-jitters, Lee has some expert advice to help ease the transition and reduce anxiety.